-FLAGS continues to be identified as a Priority School by the New York State Department of Education because of lagging student achievement as measured by credit accrual and progress towards graduation, performance on Regents exams and graduation rate.
-Contributing to low student performance is poor student attendance as measured by an average attendance rate of 79.7% (up from 77% in 2013-14) and evidenced by chronic absenteeism among a significant number of students.
+Fordham leadership Academy is identified as a Priority School by the New York State Department of Education because of lagging student achievement as measured by credit accrual and progress towards graduation, performance on Regents exams and graduation rate.
+Contributing to low student performance is poor student attendance as measured by an average attendance rate of 83.4% (up from 82.9% in 2013-14) and evidenced by chronic absenteeism among a significant number of students.
 Parent stakeholders have not been highly active.

-As stated above, FLAGS serves a large population of SWDs and ELLs.
+As stated above, FLAGs serves a large population of SWDs and ELLs.
 Most of our general education students enter FLAGS reading below grade level.
 Their academic needs relate to language acquisition and/or proficiency in grade-level literacy skills.
 Their struggle with speaking, and listening and reading comprehension in English, and with writing in keeping with grade-level standards, hinders their success in other content areas.
-Regents exams are often the deterrent to students' timely graduation.

-The NYSED Integrated Intervention Team conducted an on-site diagnostic school review (DTSDE) to inform the development of the school Comprehensive Education Plan on April 29-30, 2014 (prior to the leadership change).
-Findings from that review indicated that the school had a Developing rating for Tenet 2 and an Ineffective rating for the remaining 4 Tenets.
-Parent and community input during the Review was obtained through various interviews with each stakeholder group and reflected in Tenet 6 results (ineffective).
+The NYSED Integrated Intervention Team conducted an on-site diagnostic school review (DTSDE) to inform the development of the school Comprehensive Education Plan on April 18-19, 2013.
+Findings from that review indicated that the school had an overall rating of effective in Tenets 2, 5 and 6 and an overall developing rating on Tenet 3 (Curriculum Development and Support) and Tenet 4 (Teacher Practices and Decisions).
+Parent and community input during the Review was obtained through various interviews with each stakeholder group.
 The NYCDOE annually reviews schools to determine the quality of three components - the instructional core, school culture, and the systems and structures that support the school.
-The ratings are on the spectrum of well-developed, proficient, developing, and underdeveloped.
-In the most recent Quality Review, conducted on May 14th 2015, the school earned a grade of developing in the indicators 1.1 (Curriculum), 1.2 (Pedagogy), 2.2 (Assessment), 3.1 (Goal Setting), 4.1 (Teacher Feedback), 4.2 (Teacher Teams), and 5.1 (Monitoring and Revising).
+The ratings system scale used is well-developed, proficient, developing, and underdeveloped.
+In the most recent Quality Review, conducted on March 2015, the school earned a grade of developing in the indicators 1.1 (Curriculum), 1.2 (Pedagogy), 2.2 (Assessment), 3.1 (Goal Setting), 4.1 (Teacher Feedback), 4.2 (Teacher Teams), and 5.1 (Monitoring and Revising).
 The American Institute of Research facilitated a co-interpretation review of data to identify areas of need and strengths of the school.
 Various stakeholders participated in this process, including administration, teachers, staff, and parents.
-The key findings highlighted that the prioritized areas of need are improving and reinforced the need for communication of high instructional expectations, disciplinary policies, and behavioral expectations.
+The key findings highlighted that curriculum does not focus in depth on the CCL standards and that curriculum implementation expectations are inconsistent.